MrRobotoGit/DiscoveryLastFM/README.md

 > *"This is incredible!
 I'm in the middle of setting things up and was wandering if such thing existed, you made my day!!"*
 > **— williewaller**

-## 🛠️ How It Works

-1. **Fetch Recent Artists**: Retrieves artists you've listened to recently on Last.fm
-2. **Find Similar Artists**: Discovers similar artists using Last.fm's recommendation engine
-3. **Add to Headphones**: Automatically adds both original and similar artists to your Headphones library
-4. **Queue Top Albums**: Fetches and queues the most popular studio albums from each artist
-5. **Smart Filtering**: Uses MusicBrainz metadata to filter out non-studio releases
-6. **Cache Management**: Maintains cache to optimize performance and avoid duplicates

 ## 📋 Prerequisites